haymizrachi/haymizrachi.github.io/_posts/2024-04-27-automating-apis-with-postman-workflows.md

 In the end, Postman Workflows can enhance your automation and presentation skills by allowing you to easily build drag-and-drop flows with just a click of a button.

 For more coverage on this topic, I'm providing you a link to a `Youtube Playlist`[^4] of a short series presenting additional workflow features.
-You can learn from and use these for your demonstrations, both for fun and profit."
+You can learn from and use these for your demonstrations, both for fun and profit.

 Thanks for reading!